 There are many differences between our cultures, but one stands above the rest, childhoods.
 How does the upbringing of Chinese kids compare?

 Also as a considerable amount of the lesson plan is removed, I have to fill the void myself.
 I have to decide what these kids should learn, how they should learn it, and provide all the materials myself.
 All of which takes up a lot of time.

-Teens are in no way as exhausting as the toddlers, frankly much easier on the heart-rate.
+Teaching teens is in no way as exhausting as teaching toddlers, frankly much easier on the heart rate.
 The work needs much less explanation, and thankfully the clown act can be dropped as it doesn’t work with teens.
 There’s much less student-teacher interaction, as a lot of the work is left up to them.
 Most of the class will be spent completing worksheets. it can be quite an easy session.

 As I said at the start, all teachers will have their preferred classes, ones they just enjoy much more than others; I’m no different.
-Without doubt i prefer to teach the younger learners, simply because of the enjoyment you get out of it.
+Without a doubt, I prefer to teach the younger learners, simply because of the enjoyment you get out of it.
 I can become a big kid myself, playing games and singing songs throughout the class.
 I unleash my caffeine raged hyperactive performance to the screaming of the enthusiastic teacher.
-Compared to being the teacher stood in front of class reciting work im not interested in, much like high-school teachers, isn’t as fun.
+Compared to being the teacher who’s stood in front of the class reciting work I’m not interested in, much like high-school teachers, isn’t as fun.

 A Welsh university drop-out on a mission to travel the world for as little money as possible.
 My adventures have taken me through over 30 countries across Europe, Asia and Oceania, and the list keeps on growing!
 From classic backpacking to working and volunteering, I have found all sorts of ways to maintain a life on the road.